syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 ### Setting the SfDataGrid properties in designer page

-This section explains how to use property of SfDataGrid in storyboard.

-The following steps will illustrates how to set properties of SfDataGrid and SfDataPager in storyboard:

-1. As discussed above set the identity name and required properties for SfDataGrid in storyboard refer the below image.
+Set the identity name and required properties for SfDataGrid in storyboard like shown in the below image.

 ![SfDataGrid properties](SfDataGrid_images/Storyboard_property_SfDataGrid_ios.png)

- Set the  identity name and required properties for SfDataPager in storyboard refer the below image.
+Set the  identity name and required properties for SfDataPager in storyboard like shown in the below image.

 ![SfDataGrid properties](SfDataGrid_images/Storyboard_property_SfDataPager_ios.png)